bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-react-native-apps.md

 ## Adding a React Native project to Bitrise

-1. Add your React Native project to Bitrise as a [new app](https://app.bitrise.io/apps/add).
+This flow will guide you through the process of adding your app to Bitrise, connecting your repository, setting up your repository access, selecting a branch and validating your project.
+Below we highlight some React Native-specific configuration as well.

-   This flow will guide you through the process of connecting your repository, setting up your repository access, selecting a branch and validating your project.
-Below we highlight some React Native-specific configuration.
+1. Click the **+** sign on the top menu bar and select **Add app**, which takes you to the [**Create New App**](https://app.bitrise.io/apps/add) page.
 2. Once you get to **Project build configuration**, you should see React Native as the selected **project type**.
 (If the project scanner fails and the **project type** is not selected automatically, you can [configure your project manually](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-configuration#manual-project-configuration).
 You can see that **Android** is automatically selected in **The root directory of an Android app** field.

    If your project consists of only one module, that module will be automatically selected for **Module**.
 If your project contains more than one module, you can pick a module, but we recommend the main one!